mixmasteru/CarND-Traffic-Sign-Classifier/writeup.md

 + cross_entropy as optimizer (tf.nn.softmax_cross_entropy_with_logits)
 + AdamOptimizer

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. validation set accuracy to be at least 0.93.

+I stared with the Lenet DNN from the lessons and got good results from the beginning.
+With the given data split I could not archive the necessary accuracy for the validation set, so I did split the training data and used them.

 My final model results were:
-* validation set accuracy of 0.901
+* validation set accuracy of 0.978
-* test set accuracy of 0.869
+* test set accuracy of 0.894

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images